 2. Goddess Braids

-This is an example of a goddess braids style which is usually a chunky braided hairstyle.
-These African braids start from the hairline and are braided all the way down to the ends.
-To maintain your edges with this look, you can use a sculpting gel, like Nexxus Exxtra Hold Sculpting Gel.
+This is an example of a goddess braids style which is usually a chunky braid hairstyle.
+These African braids start from the hairline and extend all the way down to the ends.
+Use Emerge Style Goals Gel to style your edges.

 3. Ghana Braids